DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/5 File System Providers/FileSystemProviderBase/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-This section describes the file system provider's options.
+This section describes the file system provider's properties.
 ---